NCAS-CMS/cfdm/docs/_sources/tutorial.rst.txt

    domain_axisY = cfdm.DomainAxis(5)
    domain_axisX = cfdm.DomainAxis(8)

    # Insert the domain axes into the field.
-The set_domain_axis method
+The set_construct method
    # returns the domain axis construct identifier that will be used
    # later to specify which domain axis corresponds to which dimension
    # coordinate construct.